 What is included

-CCT Cuba Bird Survey Programs include the following: all accommodations, all meals in Cuba beginning with dinner on day 1, ending with breakfast on the last day of the program, guide services, most tips (guides, drivers, naturalists, and restaurant and bell staff), airport/hotel transfers, ground transportation, bottled water, some drinks, admission fees (itinerary only), U.S. Department of Treasury authorization documents, and program management services, which include the provision of all pre- and post-program materials, a full-time Cuban bilingual guide, bilingual Cuban naturalists, and a fulltime driver.
+Caribbean Conservation Trust programs include all accommodations, all meals in Cuba beginning with dinner on day 1, ending with breakfast on the last day of the program, guide services, most tips (guides, drivers, local naturalists, and restaurant and bell staff), airport/hotel transfers, ground transportation, bottled water, some drinks, national park fees, U.S. Department of Treasury authorization documents, and program-management services, which include the provision of all pre- and post-program materials, a full-time Cuban bilingual guide, bilingual Cuban naturalists, and a full-time driver.
 Program fees help support Caribbean Conservation Trust’s bird-conservation efforts in Cuba.

 What is not included

-Travel to Havana, Cuba; a Cuban visa ($50) and Cuban health insurance (required by law and approximately $3 per day); personal items such as laundry, phone calls, additional beverages, bar and housekeeping tips, etc.; airport departure taxes ($30 departing Cuba); U.S. passport fees; meals or accommodations outside Cuba; or other fees not listed in the program.
-Cost estimates are as of September 2017 and are subject to change.
+Travel to and from Cuba; a Cuban visa ($50) and Cuban health insurance (required by law and approximately $3 per day); personal items such as laundry, phone calls, additional beverages, bar and housekeeping tips, etc.; airport departure taxes ($30 departing Cuba); U.S. passport fees; meals or accommodations in Florida; and other fees not listed in the program.
+Cost estimates are as of March 2018 and are subject to change.

-We fly from Florida to Havana with a U.S. airline on commercial flights.
-Exact flight schedules are released six months prior to departure, but we aim for morning departures in each direction.
+We fly between south Florida and Havana (in bound) and Camaguey to Florida (outbound).
+Precise schedules for December 2018 are unknown at the time of this writing.
+Both JetBlue and American Airlines offer this routing.
+Our goal is to procure the best available options for our travelers.
 We will provide all of the information necessary to make booking these flights simple and secure.
-Flight costs range from $250 to $300 round trip.
-Flight plans will be announced by November 2017.
+Flight costs range from $250 to $350 round trip.
+Flight plans will be announced by July 2018.

 Travel insurance protection